 The AQMP for Overstrand Municipality was first adopted in May 2013.
-The plan is currently undergoing its review process.
-The revised draft AQMP will be tabled at the Mayoral and Council meeting of 29 March 2017.
-If approved the draft document will be advertised for comments from the public and the relevant Government Departments.
-The final document will be submitted to the Council meeting of May 2017 for final approval and inclusion in the IDP.
+The plan was reviewed in the 2016/17 financial year.
+The 1st revised draft AQMP was tabled at the Mayoral and Council meeting of 29 March 2017.
+After a public comment period, the final 1st revised document will be submitted to the Council meeting of 31 May 2017 for final approval and inclusion in the IDP.